 Once your users have connected their third-party app accounts, you can then connect data between your application and your users’ apps using Workflows.
-Workflows consist of Triggers and Actions, allowing for seamless automation and data flow between applications.

 With Workflows, users can easily implement common integration use cases such as pushing data from their application to users’ apps, receiving real-time updates through webhooks, and enabling non-technical teams to configure integrations without coding.